-Key Questions and concepts Learning objectives AT1 Learning about religion AT2 Learning from religion Outcomes and Assessment Recap the KS1 material In what ways do religions express religious meaning through symbolic: To identify & understand the variety of symbols that different religions use to express meaning To compare two different religious symbolic expressions & look for similarities & differences.
+Key Questions and concepts Learning objectives AT1 Learning about religion AT2 Learning from religion Outcomes and Assessment Recap the KS1 material In what ways do religions express religious meaning through symbolic: actions artistic expression words objects How and why are symbols important in expressing religious meaning?
+To identify & understand the variety of symbols that different religions use to express meaning To compare two different religious symbolic expressions & look for similarities & differences.
 Reflect on the importance of symbolism in the lives of worshippers.
-Use a range of religious words associated with • religious artefacts, • artistic expression, • symbolic words • symbolic actions Identify similarities & difference.
-Reflect on the variety of ways that religious symbols are used and their meanings.
+Use a range of religious words associated with Reflect on the variety of ways that religious symbols are used and their meanings.
 Discuss the importance that symbols hold for the faith communities today.
-Pupils can: identify and describe a variety of religious symbols, suggest meanings and understand why they are important to faith groups. today
+Pupils can: • identify and describe a variety of religious symbols, • suggest meanings • and understand why they are important to faith groups. today